-Winter driving conditions can be expected in the Colorado High Country as early as September and as late as May.
+Winter driving conditions can be expected in the Colorado high country as early as September and as late as May.
 Travelers must be prepared to drive safely at all times and in all conditions.
-Click here to view a winter driving guide to help you safely navigate our beautiful mountain roads during these winter months.
+View the winter driving guide to help you safely navigate our beautiful mountain roads during these winter months.

-Interstate 70 Winter Driving Requirements, from the beginning of September till the end of May -
+Interstate 70 Winter Driving Requirements, from the beginning of September until the end of May.

 All motor vehicles operating with a GCWR/GVWR of 16,001 pounds or more on I-70 in either direction between milepost 133 (Dotsero) and milepost 259 (Morrison) must carry sufficient chains (traction devices) for the type of vehicle being driven to be in compliance with the chain law requirements should they go into effect.

 All two-wheel drive motor vehicles with a GCWR/GVWR less than 16,001 pounds traveling on any portion of I-70 between mile point 259 (Morrison) and mile point 133 (Dotsero) must have:

 Tire chains for two or more drive tires; OR

 An approved ATD for two or more drive tires; OR